Tecnativa/docker-ocb/README.md

 BTW **all** OCA addon repositories under `/opt/odoo/available/OCA`.

-`addons/enabled` contains a handmade selection of repositories enabled by default in all instalations. **Please do not ask us to change that**, this is very specific to [Tecnativa][].
-If you want to change it, fork & you know the rest.
+`addons/enabled` contains a handmade selection of repositories enabled by default in all instalations.

 ## Development

-### Shallow cloning with git

-This repository uses submodules.
-To avoid slow clones and big disk usage:

-    git clone --depth 1 --recursive https://github.com/Tecnativa/docker-ocb.git

-However, shallow repositories have some limitations that could blow your head out when combined with submodules, so maybe you prefer to avoid all `--depth 1` instructions here, at the cost of more clone & update time.
+### Building

+    ./hooks/build

 ### Updating addons

-*Available* addons are git shallow submodules, the process is a bit different.
+*Available* addons are git submodules, you can update all of them by:
-Let's assume you want to update the 9.0 branch:

-    BRANCH=9.0
-    git checkout $BRANCH
-    git submodule foreach git remote set-branches origin $BRANCH

-    # Git >= 1.8.2
-    git submodule update --remote --recursive --depth 1 --init

-    # Git < 1.8.2
-    git submodule update --remote --recursive --depth 1 --init
+    git submodule update --remote --recursive --init
-    git submodule foreach git reset --hard origin/$BRANCH

 *Enabled* addons are just symlinks to the *available* ones, so just add or remove the symlinks and they will get into the docker image.